 Sue is the chief administrative officer for BDASC and as such, is responsible for the management and supervision of all operations in accordance with the intent of the board of directors, and consistent with the organization’s by-laws and state regulations.
-She has been in Chapter services for over 27 years since the diagnosis of hemophilia in her three sons, with no known family history.
+She has been in Chapter services for over 28 years since the diagnosis of hemophilia in her three sons, with no known family history.
 She has a degree in Health and Human Services / Child Development, and prior to her time in chapter services, she worked with the developmentally challenged for the state of California and was a small business owner for 17 years.
 Sue has led the organization to receive several national awards which includes being recognized as a Five-Star Chapter of Excellence of the National Hemophilia Foundation (NHF), 2016 NHF Award of Distinction in Communications – Website Design and Outreach Video, NHF 2019 Award of Distinction Health Education and John Indence, Award of Excellence – Bleeding Disorders Awareness month, and the 2020 Hemophilia Federation of America Chapter Spotlight Award.
-Sue is a member and adviser to the Chapter Services Organization (CSO), which represents over 45 bleeding disorders organizations in the US, and is a member of several working groups of the National Hemophilia Foundation.
+Sue is a co-author of the National Research Blueprint for inherited bleeding disorders featured in the Expert Review of Hematology.
+She is a member and adviser to the Chapter Services Organization (CSO), which represents over 45 bleeding disorders organizations in the US, and is a member of several working groups of the National Hemophilia Foundation and Hemophilia Federation of America.
 Sue has a strong passion for advocacy and access to quality treatment care, and is a leading member of the Chapter’s State Advocacy Coalition.
 “I love to see individuals find their voice and watch them grow within their bleeding disorders journey.
 I am blessed to call this community my extended family”.
 Sue resides in Greer and enjoys boating and an outdoor lifestyle in her spare time with her husband, 5 children and 11 grandchildren.
 She can be reached at Sue.firstname.lastname@example.org or 864-350-9941.

 As the Engagement Coordinator, Samantha is responsible for Social Media and Marketing for events and campaigns that are being hosted by BDASC.
 She utilizes social media and e-newsletters to encourage the bleeding disorder community of South Carolina to be active participants in the Chapter through educational and advocacy events.
 Samantha has been part of the BDASC community since April of 2021 and a part of the global bleeding disorder community since 2015 when her daughter was diagnosed with VonWillebrand disease with no known family history.
 She has a degree in Computer Graphics Technology from Purdue University and until recently she was a stay-at-home mom to her three children.
 “I enjoy engaging with the community, even virtually.
 I felt like I had a purpose in the bleeding disorder community since Daphne was diagnosed.
 I’m excited to help out BDASC in any way that I can.”
 Samantha resides in Summerville and enjoys exploring all the amazing things the low country has to offer with her three kids and her husband.